nkirby/node-twitterbot/README.md

     Bot.actionWithName("tweet");

 Which will return the TwitterBotAction object, or null if the name is invalid (or the action already removed)

+See more about the [TwitterBotAction class here](https://github.com/nkirby/node-twitterbot/wiki/TwitterBotAction "TwitterBotAction Wiki")

 ### Grouping Actions